 In 1942 and 1943, Australian and British POWs who had been captured at the Battle of Singapore in February 1942 were shipped to North Borneo to construct a military airstrip and prisoner-of-war camps at Sandakan, North Borneo (Sabah).
-141 of these soldiers were from Western Australia including 73 from the 2/4th Machine Gun Battalion (three did not remain at Sandakan and therefore survived).
+141 of these soldiers were from Western Australia including 71 from the 2/4th Machine Gun Battalion (three did not remain at Sandakan and therefore survived).
 Additionally Thomas William Green was sent from Java to Singapore to work on Railway – he remained behind due to illness.
 He was later transported to Kutching and joined ‘E’ Force at Sandakan.

 As on the Burma Railway the prisoners were forced to work at gunpoint, and were often beaten whilst also receiving very little food or medical attention.
 In August 1943, with the intention of controlling the enlisted men by removing any commanders, most officer prisoners were moved from Sandakan to the Batu Lintang camp at Kuching.
 Conditions for the remaining prisoners deteriorated sharply following the officers’ removal.
 Any rations given were further reduced, and sick prisoners were also forced to work on the airstrip.
 After construction was completed the prisoners initially remained at the camp.